 - Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
-Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire / Life Safety Meetings. - Met with FTA PMOC staff to review the status of project safety and security. - Provided project updates to the JPB through the Capital Projects Safety Committee Meeting. - Investigated project incident occurrences and worked with the BBII contractor to identify incident root causes and develop safety and security mitigation measures. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Performed contractor equipment inspections of the new work equipment being deployed for the project.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Reviewed SSWPs and Job Hazard Analysis for the pending CEMOF project work. - Reviewed results of the Safety and Security Management Plan internal audit of requirements with the BBII contractor safety staff and finalized recommendations to support ongoing compliance. - Investigated project incident occurrences and worked with the BBII contractor to identify incident root causes and develop safety and security mitigation measures. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.

-- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and tree trimming field work to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections. - Continue to meet with the PCEP contractors, JPB safety, and TASI to identify opportunities to further improve project safety performance and continue to reinforce lessons learned safety mitigation recommendations resulting from prior project incidents. - Participate in the TASI Bi-annual Maintenance of Way all hands safety meeting and provide a review of the OCS safety characteristics, procedures, and an overview of the EMU vehicle.
+- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and CEMOF work to assess safety work practices and identify additional opportunities for improvement.
+Conduct contractor equipment inspections as needed. - Continue to meet with the PCEP contractors, JPB safety, and TASI to identify opportunities to further improve project safety performance and continue to reinforce lessons learned safety mitigation recommendations resulting from prior project incidents.